vishnu-kyatannawar/linkedin-bot/README.md

 - Sort posts by recent posts
 - Scroll down until we find a post which is liked previously
 - If there is no previously liked post then we stop after 20 scrolls (approx 20 posts)
-- Like all new posts (considering any post as new which is not liked previously)
+- Repost and like all new posts (considering any post as new which is not liked previously)
 - Close the browser

 # Usage